What’s the Difference Between a PhD in Psychology and a PsyD?

 What’s the Difference Between a PhD in Psychology and a PsyD?
 Let Us Help You Get Matched For FREE!

-A PsyD is a Doctor of Psychology.
-So, by definition, the focus is the (clinical) practice of psychology.
+A PsyD, known as a Doctor of Psychology, is inherently centered around the clinical practice of psychology.

 PsyD vs PhD in Psychology